 As travel bloggers we all strive to secure that all exciting tourist board press trip.
-Press Trips are often all inclusive with sponsored transport, meals, accommodation and tours.
+FAM Trips (familiarisation trips or Press Trips) are often all inclusive with sponsored transport, meals, accommodation and tours.
 I have had some amazing press trips through TBEX including Philippines and Landsort.

 But there are a few problems with the traditional destination press trip or FAM trip (FAM short for Familiarisation).
 Many FAM Trips are intense and knackering with tightly packed schedules.
 I once met a blogger who took 7 internal flights in 9 days on a FAM Trip in Indonesia!

 My FAM Trip in the Philippines

 I totally loved our FAM Trip to Iloilo and Bacolod in the Philippines – A Tale of Two Spanish Cities, but I remember it being so rushed that I didn’t have time to process a lot of the information or to blog.
 I can blog retrospectively, but it’s never the same as being inspired in the moment.
 I also remember that we were fed so much by so many restaurants that we had to request that they just stop feeding us!
 Photo’s were amazing, but I feel that spreading the trip out a bit would have produced better coverage.